 A month after her graduation Dr Montessori was chosen to join a delegation from Italy to the International Women’s Conference in Berlin.
-The vivacious, young Italian doctor captured the interest of the world’s press with her conference address in which she explained that the rights of all woman surpassed class differences.
-She also attended the International Congress of Women in London in 1899 where she spoke about child labourers in Sicily and aroused much support.
+The vivacious, young Italian doctor captured the interest of the world’s press with her conference address in which she explained that the rights of all women surpassed class differences.
+She also attended the International Congress of Women in London in 1899, where she spoke about child labourers in Sicily and aroused much support.

-Dr Montessori soon became familiar with the plight of Rome’s poorest citizens, in her work as a general practitioner.
+Dr Montessori soon became familiar with the plight of Rome’s poorest citizens in her work as a general practitioner.
 She began postgraduate research at the Psychiatric Clinic of Rome and began to work with the so-called ‘deficient’ children who were often placed in adult asylums.

-After two years of work, Dr Montessori’s development of teaching materials and methods brought surprising results with several ‘retarded’ children passing the public examinations.
+After two years of work, Dr Montessori’s development of teaching materials and methods brought surprising results, with several ‘retarded’ children passing the public examinations.
 This inspired her to continue working to find an explanation for the ‘under-achievement’ of normal children.